Create a garden sign with this tack and rope word creating method.

 The secret ingredient for the lettering is a roll of pre-twisted rush (used for making rush seats).
-You can see it here on Amazon.
 I cut it to form the letters and attached it with upholstery tacks.

 - Wood board (I used an old piece of pine barn board)